You’re looking for a new place to live, you’ve gone through your checklist, and even gone so far as to analyze the price to rent ratio in your area.

 So, like most Americans, you look for a place that is larger than your current residence.
-According to recent Census estimates, the median new home size in the U.S. just hit 2,306 square feet – the highest ever.
-In fact, it’s gone up just about every year since the mid 1980′s.
-Even more alarming is that in 2012 the average American household contained a record low 2.55 people (904 sq. ft. per occupant).
+According to recent Census estimates, the median new home size in the U.S. is 2,301 square feet.
+It’s gone up just about every year since the mid 1980’s.
+Even more alarming is that in 2020 the average American household contained a record low 2.53 people (909 sq. ft. per occupant).
 Compare that to 40 years ago, when the average household size was 3.01 people and the median new home size was 1,550 sq. ft.
 (514 sq. ft. per occupant).

 You’re not like most Americans.
 In fact, just by virtue of being here on this blog, you’ve already shown you want to be different than most Americans.

 So, you do something unexpected.
 You move, but not to a bigger home.
 You move to a smaller home – one that is far below the national average.

 In the process, you’ve just successfully executed possibly the single highest impact financial tactics known to mankind: you’ve downsized (or right-sized, some might say).
 Moving to a smaller home not only takes a hatchet to the highest expense you will likely have (your housing costs), but it also allows you to:

 - Reduce the risk associated with a mortgage/lease if you hit economic hardship and can’t keep up the monthly payments

 - Reduce the need to buy stuff to fill the home: less empty space = less stuff bought

 - Sell off extra furniture or clutter that you don’t need

 - Reduce your heating and cooling costs by virtue of less pace to heat and cool

 - Reduce your property taxes (if you own)